laboon/CS1699_Fall2018/deliverables/2/deliverable2.md

 There are several limitations on the candidate block that you generate:

 1. The hash of the block as a whole should meet the target difficulty passed in as the second argument (see difficulty calculation)
-2. The size of the nonce field is four ASCII charactrrs - you may fill it in with any four characters that you like, but no more or fewer (e.g., "A8hh" is a valid nonce, but neither "aa" nor "lalalalala" are)
+2. The size of the nonce field is four ASCII characters - you may fill it in with any four characters that you like, but no more or fewer (e.g., "A8hh" is a valid nonce, but neither "aa" nor "lalalalala" are)
 3. There is a size limit to the size of the block you may create (see below)
 4. It MUST contain at least one transaction.
 5. A single coinbase transaction MUST be included.
 It should send 50 BillCoins plus all fees in the block to the miner's address (1333dGpHU6gQShR596zbKHXEeSihdtoyLb)

-You may assume that all transactions are valid (e.g. no previously-spent UTXOs).
+You may assume that all transactions are valid (e.g. no previously-spent UTXOs, no improperly signed transactions, etc.).
 Unlike the first deliverable, you may also assume that any file that I pass in will be entirely valid - I will not pass in an invalidly formatted or otherwise invalid file when grading the assignment.

 You may use any of the sample code provided in the repository for this project (and I recommend you do, instead of re-inventing the wheel).